wellcomecollection/docs/INCIDENTS.md

 ### Incident lead

 When it's clear an incident has occured the person responsible is the most senior developer who is available to respond.
-Who that is can be worked out via Slack in the #wc-platform channel, this person is now the "incident lead" until they pass that role on explicitly to someone else.
-It is not expected that the most senior developer lead on all incidents, and that role should be handed to the person best placed to lead on a solution.
+Who that is can be worked out via Slack in the #wc-platform channel.
+This person is now the "incident lead" until they pass that role on explicitly to someone else.
+It is not expected that the most senior developer lead on all incidents, but rather the role should be handed to the person best placed to lead on a solution.

 The incident lead should announce in #wc-platform that an incident has occured, ensuring that the relevant delivery manager is aware of the situation   (and agrees to continue where appropriate).
 A new Slack channel should be created for that incident, started with description of the problem and what is known at that time.